Vtek/typescript-tdd/CONTRIBUTING.md

 ### <a id="bugs"></a>🐛 Bugs
 Bug reports are one of the contributions you can do on **FlatSquares** engine.

 First, ensure your bug isn't listed in [issues](https://github.com/flatsquares/flatsquares/issues).
-It is preferable to contribute to an existing issue insead of created a new one.
+It is preferable to contribute to an existing issue instead of creating a new one.
 It's really important that you respect a specific format for your bug reports (template is available [here](https://raw.githubusercontent.com/flatsquares/documentation/master/contributing/bug.md)).
 This provides an optimal reading for contributors and ease the implementations of fixes.

 If a bug can be cover with an unit test, you are more than welcome to write it!
 It's one of the best way to quickly resolve the issue 👍